totallynotdavid/megaloader/docs/megaloader/reference/platforms.md

     print(domain)
 ```

-Check if a specific domain is supported:
+Check if domain is supported:

 ```python
 from megaloader.plugins import get_plugin_class